gvwilson/doris/CONTRIBUTING.md

 -   Create a virtual environment by running `uv venv` in the root directory.
 -   Activate it by running `source .venv/bin/activate` in your shell.
 -   Install dependencies by running `uv pip install -r pyproject.toml`.

+## Operation

+-   Run `make` in the root directory to display operations:
+    -   `make commands`: show available commands
+    -   `make clean`: clean up
+    -   `make build`: regenerate HTML in `./docs`
+    -   `make lint`: check code and project
+    -   `make serve`: serve generated HTML
+    -   `make stats`: basic site statistics
--   See the `index.md` file in each lesson for guidance.
+-   See the `Run` section of each lesson's `index.md` file for more specific instructions.

 ## Contributions